Pennsylvania EV incentives, tax credits and rebates

 Does Pennsylvania have rebates for electric vehicles?

-Yes, Pennsylvania has rebates for electric vehicle owners.
+Yes, Pennsylvania has rebates for EV owners and people with plug-in hybrid electric vehicles.
 See the tables above for more details.

 Does Pennsylvania have tax credits for installing solar panels?